 The Management Committee may, from time to time second additional people to assist with special projects or to bring specific skills or knowledge to the table

-All Committee Members are appointed for a two-year term with half the positions available, by rotation, for election at each Annual General Meeting.
+All Management Committee Members are appointed for a two-year term with half the positions available, by rotation, for election at each Annual General Meeting.

-Nominations are called prior to each Annual General Meeting for membership of the Committee from Regions where their representative is retiring as a result of rotation or has resigned.
+Nominations are called for (and elections held) prior to each Annual General Meeting for membership of the Management Committee from Regions where their representative is retiring as a result of rotation or has resigned.

 Roles of Chairperson, Secretary, Treasurer and Committee